-Behavioural Therapist and Educational Psychometrician Rachel Chan Mazariegos offers advise on maintaining structure at home while your kids are off school.
+Behavioural Therapist and Educational Psychometrician Rachel Chan Mazariegos offers top tips on how to create structure while home schooling.

-With the recent suspension of schools, many parents have found themselves in a predicament, trying to balance home and work life while ensuring their kids stay entertained and involved in their schooling.
+With the suspension of schools, many parents have found themselves in a predicament, trying to balance home and work life while ensuring their kids stay entertained and involved in their schooling.
 Many parents have become overwhelmed taking on the role of teacher and proctor whilst juggling their other roles of parent, friend, spouse or employee.
-So what can be done to alleviate some of that stress and build structure at home?
+So, how to create structure while home schooling?

 Stick to a daily schedule

-It is very easy for kids to fall into the trap of thinking they are on holiday while schools are shut and why wouldn’t they?
-The suspensions of school came at a transitional period between the end of Chinese New Year holidays and the start of school so it is to no surprise that many kids may just feel like they are on an extended CNY break!
+It is very easy for kids to fall into the trap of thinking they are on holiday while schools are shut, and why wouldn’t they?
+It is to no surprise that many kids feel like they are on an extended summer break.
 Falling into the holiday mood often means staying up late, getting up late and running on your own schedule which will of course make the transition back to school later on a difficult one for many.
 We all know the difficulties of going back to work after a long break and this will be no different for your kids.

-Sticking to a daily routine and schedule is a great way to help your kids maintain their normal schedule not only to make the transition back to school in March a smoother one but to provide them with structure during this period.
+Sticking to a daily routine and schedule is a great way to help your kids maintain their normal schedule, not only to make the transition back to school – when if finally happens – a smoother one, but also to provide them with structure during this period.
 So the big question is, ‘How do I do this?’.

 Enforcing the schedule will be the hardest part and of course there will be slip ups!
 But the better you can mimic your child’s normal daily routine the easier it will be.
 Many kids will find comfort in their routine and in knowing what they’re expected to do next.
 Without a schedule, children tend to take things into their own hands and will of course prioritise their own wants first.
 This is when you may start to see defiant behaviours at home, wanting to do what they want when they want and where they want.
 Making the schedule clear for your child will help reduce those behaviours and start to bring in structure.